 - Virginia: Under Va.
 Code § 46.2-1078, it is unlawful to operate a vehicle while using earphones in both ears.

-Partial Restrictions (One Ear Allowed)
+Partial Restrictions

-States Where Driving with Headphones is Legal
+States Where Driving with Headphones Has No Specific Prohibition

 - Alabama